kumiori/paper_JOSS/paper.md

 visualizations of tutorial material [@XXX].
 The combination of versatility,______, and ____ for ___ will enable exciting scientific explorations of forthcoming data releases from the *Gaia* mission
 [@gaia] by students and experts alike.

+## Test case

+Problem Overview:

+You're simulating a one-dimensional bar under traction.
+The focus is on the stability of the solution at each timestep.
+Solved Problems:

+Equilibrium: Solve for the solution that satisfies first-order criticality conditions.
+Bifurcation: Examine the uniqueness of the current evolution.
+Stability: Conclude on the stability of the current state.
+Numerical Methods:

+You're solving a variational inequality and two eigen-variational problems as functions of the loading parameter (kinematic parameter) denoted as
+�
+t.
+Comparison Metrics:

+Critical load at which the evolution path admits bifurcations.
+First modes of bifurcation.
+Critical load at which the current solution loses stability.
+First mode of instability.
+Comparison Targets:

+You intend to compare these aspects numerically, presumably against analytical or expected values.